 If you are unable to register for the course you want through MyUCSC due to prerequisites, you will need a permission code.
 Since UCSC has no record of you taking equivalent prerequisite courses at your home university, you will need to contact the relevant UCSC advisor for the department offering the class to address enrollment restrictions.
 To find advisor contact information for each department, search for the advising section of the relevant department’s website.

-Note: You can use the following templates to help explain you have the background to succeed in the class:
+Note: You can use the UCSC Exchange Program template to help explain you have the background to succeed in the class:

 Department-specific Requirements: